OTC-CISRiley/CIS150InfoLevel1/docs/readme.md

 ## Create your TFS Project Folder on the TFS Server
 1. After creating your Folder, proceed with Clue 1
+2. This project can be used for all of your C# code, so you only need to do this once

 ## Begin Clue 1